 Periodic Assessments

 Health information security policies and procedures have been implemented regarding the protection of information assets.
-The policies and procedures act as a guide for all Resolver personnel.
+The policies and procedures act as a guide for Resolver personnel.
 These policies and procedures define guidelines for the health information security program related to scope of services, which includes implementing and managing logical access security and controls, including the following:

 These policies are reviewed and approved by management on at least an annual basis.